Local Craft Beers

 Not too far away on Highway 31 in the small town of Arnaudville is Bayou Teche Brewing.
-Founded by three brothers, Bayou Teche delivers a glimpse into the Cajun culture on Bayou Teche as well as fine crafted beers that have won several national awards.
+Founded by three brothers, Bayou Teche delivers a glimpse into the Cajun culture on Bayou Teche as well as finely crafted beers that have won several national awards.

 Mandeville husband and wife Josh and Jamie Erickson have a passion for good beer.
-They opened Chafunkta Brewing Company on the northshore of Lake Pontchartrain where they are creating quality small batch brews.
+They opened Chafunkta Brewing Company on the Northshore of Lake Pontchartrain where they are creating quality small-batch brews.

 A Louisiana brewery tour is a great way to explore Louisiana while tasting some of the state’s finest products made by residents who have a passion for not only craft beer, but also keeping the spirit of Louisiana alive.
 Learn about all of the breweries along our brewery trail here.